 (Jennifer Tung leading rehearsals for Vancouver Opera’s 2021 Orfeo and Euridice.
 Photo by Tim Matheson.)

 Women in Musical Leadership’s broader mission is to help change the longstanding gender imbalance in music direction and conducting in opera and classical music in Canada.
 Find out more about how you can support the program as an organization or an individual.

 Applications and more information

-Sign up to our newsletter to receive Women in Musical Leadership updates, plus other Tapestry updates.
+Sign up to our newsletter to receive Women in Musical Leadership updates including when applications re-open, plus other Tapestry updates.

 Women in Musical Leadership is a project led by Tapestry Opera, in partnership with Pacific Opera Victoria and Toronto Symphony Orchestra.

 - 1Number of female-identifying music directors currently in the top 10 Canadian opera companies.1

 - 3 Number of female-identifying resident assistant conductors currently in the top 12 Canadian symphony orchestras and the top 12 Canadian opera companies.2

 - 4 Number of active female-identifying professional conductors working in Canadian opera in the 2018/2019 season.3

 - 1Number of female-identifying music directors currently in the top 12 Canadian Symphony orchestras.4